-Wildomar Cemetery District - The Wildomar Cemetery District was absorbed into the City on November 9, 2011.
+Wildomar Cemetery District - The Wildomar Cemetery District was absorbed into the City on November 9, 2011 and was consolidated into the City as a subsidiary district.
 Its purpose is to provide cemetery services to residents of the City of Wildomar.
-The operations of the District are discretely presented in the financial statements.
+The operations of the District are discretely presented in the financial statements as the structure of the District is a separate legal entity and the City Council would oversee the operations of the District acting as the Board of Directors.
 A component unit financial statement may be obtained from the City of Wildomar.